jzx-bitdb/BatchPrompt/README.md

 ## Quick Start

-All commands are in 'command.sh'.
+Some commands are in 'command.sh'.